 If you do not have a mailing address in the US, you can have your results mailed to a designated attorney that you identify in your application or a family member.
 You cannot, however, mail your results to a commercial business address.

-There are a few limitations to using a channeler of which you should be aware.
+You should be aware of a few limitations to using a channeler.
 First, they can only process requests for U.S. persons.
 Second, not every channeler will handle your request if you are living overseas.

-There are channelers who will accept fingerprints taken in another country by a law enforcement agency.
+Some channelers will accept fingerprints taken by a law enforcement agency in another country.
 This does not have to be a US government agency like an embassy or consulate (in fact, they usually don’t offer fingerprinting services).
-The channelers made it clear that you can obtain your fingerprints from any government’s law enforcement agency.
+The channelers clarified that you can obtain your fingerprints from any government law enforcement agency.

-After getting your fingerprints, you can then mail the fingerprint card, application and payment to the FBI-approved channeler.
-The channelers who will accept this arrangement include companies such as ID Vetting, MyFBIReport, and National Background Check.
+After getting your fingerprints, you can then mail the fingerprint card, application, and payment to the FBI-approved channeler.
+The channelers who will accept this arrangement include companies such as Accurate Biometrics, Biometrics4All, Inc, and National Background Check.

 One last thing to keep in mind: Some residency programs don’t even require an FBI background check.
-This is often a good thing, but the alternate requirements will sometimes make things more complicated.
+This is often good, but the alternate requirements sometimes complicate things.

-To avoid problems like this, many programs in Europe just tap into Interpol directly, which makes their residency programs more attractive.
+To avoid problems like this, many European programs tap into Interpol directly, making their residency programs more attractive.
 On the other hand, most countries in South and Central America are so bureaucratic that they all want FBI reports.

-This is another reason to carefully consider a country for residency.
-One that doesn’t require an FBI background check could increase your chances of following through and getting your residency.
-If you have to go and get 17 documents to get your residency, you just might not get it at all.
-Just another factor to weigh into your offshore strategy.
+This is another reason to consider a country for residency carefully.
+One that doesn’t require an FBI background check could increase your chances of following through and getting residency.
+If you have to go and get 17 documents to get your residence, you just might not get it at all.
+This is just another factor to weigh into your offshore strategy.